backav/python-chunkit/README.md

 # python-chunkit
- a Flask chunked request parse midware
+ A WSGI chunked request parse midware,tested in uWSGI and Flask